The Great Depression: What You May Not Know

-The key to feeling safe and confident as we face these unforeseen events is to personally prepare in advance what may be needed to protect ourselves and our families.
+The key to feeling safe and confident as we face these unforeseen events is to personally prepare in advance for what may be needed to protect ourselves and our families.

-So many tend to think the local, state or federal government will have the resources to jump in and solve our problems and make things good, or like they used to be.
+So many tend to think the local, state, or federal government will have the resources to jump in and solve our problems and make things good, or like they used to be.

 As we’ve seen lately in the responses to the Covid-19 pandemic, there isn’t enough food, water, money, medical equipment / protective clothing, and other critical supplies to maintain support for all those who are affected.

 Make A Plan

 So what do we do?
 Today, if you haven’t already, start putting together a plan for the steps necessary to make you and your family more self-reliant.